White-Whale-Defi-Platform/white-whale-docs/smart-contracts/liquidity-hub/pool-network/terraswap-pair.md

 ## Feature toggle

 Pools contain a feature toggle, containing the following properties: `withdrawals_enabled`, `deposits_enabled` and `swaps_enabled`.
 Those features are `ON by default, but could be changed via governance.
-They could changed in different scenarios, the once we could envision include for example if a critical bug is found in a given feature, it could be shut down while is being fixed to avoid exploits.
+They could be changed in different scenarios, the ones we could envision include for example if a critical bug is found in a given feature, it could be shut down while is being fixed to avoid exploits.
 Additionally, if for example liquidity is desired to be migrated to another pool, deposits could be disabled to prevent bots or users to deposit liquidity in the pool.